luciendub/ionic-rating/README.md

 A native Ionic 4 rating stars component forked from [ionic-rating](https://www.npmjs.com/package/ionic-rating) to support new Ionic 4 components.

+## Why this fork ?

+To be able to change the icon.

 ## How to install?

 `npm i ionic4-rating`